David-Else/developer-workstation-setup-script-debian/README.md

 You might also like to install `ms-vscode.live-server` for live debugging in Code or the browser.

-If you get no bootable device found after installing Debian, try https://itsfoss.com/no-bootable-device-found-ubuntu/
+If you get no bootable device found after installing Debian, try https://itsfoss.com/no-bootable-device-found-ubuntu/.
+Basically, add `shimx64.efi` as trusted EFI file to be executed.

 > [!NOTE]
 > Bonus: If you are using gnome-boxes don't forget to install `spice-vdagent` only on the guest AND restart the virtual machine to get copy and paste working.
 You can check it is running with `sudo systemctl status spice-vdagent` and enable at boot if needed with `sudo systemctl enable spice-vdagent`.